Fraternalilab/ImmunoMatch/README.md

 | [ImmunoMatch-κ](https://huggingface.co/fraternalilab/immunomatch-kappa) | Antibodies with κ light chains |
 | [ImmunoMatch-λ](https://huggingface.co/fraternalilab/immunomatch-lambda) | Antibodies with λ light chains |

+Please note that the ImmunoMatch models are provided under a CC-BY-NC-4.0 license.

 ### Try it out on Google Colab
 `Run_ImmunoMatch.ipynb` contains example code on how to apply any ImmunoMatch model to obtain H-L pairing scores for a given VH-VL sequence pair, or to annotate sequences in batch upon supplying a CSV.
 You can also try it out on Google Collaboratory: